0xjon0/Pubs/Markdown_Execution_Framework_(MEF).md

 - Use a dedicated TMA for action-oriented execution, prioritization, and real-time task updates.
 - **Leverage PKMs and/or IDEs as a bridge** between the two when possible, ensuring tasks remain linked to broader knowledge.

-This shift—from **file organization to execution-driven workflows**—became the foundation of the Markdown Execution Framework (MEF).
+This shift—from **file organization to execution-driven workflows**—became the foundation of the LEF.

 [🔝 Back to Top](#table-of-contents)

 ---

-## The Core of My Markdown Execution Framework (MEF).
+## The Core of Lightweight markup language Execution Framework (LEF)

-At the heart of my workflow is **Markdown**—a simple, future-proof format that syncs across multiple tools.
+At the heart of the workflow is **Markdown**—a simple, future-proof format that syncs across multiple tools.
+LEF is a framework that relies on Lightweight Markup Languages (LMLs).
+Markdown is the default LML for LEF because it is the current de facto standard, meets most requirements and has broad adoption.
+Other LMLs exist and can be used, or another LML may emerge to replace Markdown.
+But rest assured that the open nature and broad adoption of Markdown ensure whatever you build in it today can survive into the future.

 Here’s how everything connects:

 ### Source Of Truth: A System Using Markdown as the Universal Format